WARSKELETON/ESLE-MongoDB/README.md

 ./runner.sh -w workload1 -x threads -y ops -n 100 -s 5 -r 3
 ```

-This will run workload1 from 0 to 100 client threads in increments of 5, and will be repeating each workload 3 times.
+This will run workload1 from 0 to 100 client threads in increments of 5, and will be repeating each run of the workload 3 times.

 ----
 ## Authors